 Related Post: 22 Absolutely Free Things to Do in Gatlinburg

 If the great outdoors isn’t really your thing, we get it.
 As we said, there’s something for everyone in Gatlinburg!
 Browse through these shopping malls during your trip to the Smokies:

 - Gatlinburg Aerial Tramway Mall

-If you’re looking for a handcrafted gift or work of art, head over to the Great Smoky Arts and Crafts Community where you’ll find shops such as:
+If you’re looking for a handcrafted gifts or works of art, head over to the Great Smoky Arts and Crafts Community where you’ll find shops such as:

-When visiting Gatlinburg, there are specific attractions that you must experience in order to have a true Smoky Mountain vacation.
-In addition to exploring the magnificent national park, make sure these top-rated Gatlinburg attractions are part of your itinerary:
+In addition to exploring the magnificent national park, be sure to add these top-rated Gatlinburg attractions to your itinerary:

 - Ripley’s Aquarium

 - The Great Smoky Mountain Wheel